ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i have a really good idea of something id like to do with n o m i a l, predicting the risk of an AI/ML algorithm implemented by a hospital -- who is doing that? i dunno, will write about it in my SOP

+im going to clean up these repos later in the day, the plan is to be a complete nerd oct/nov

 ------------------
 # Oct
 ------------------